by Linda Walleshauser, on Feb 23, 2023 9:45:00 AM

 In order to qualify for a professional exemption, an employee must pass the Salary Level Test as well as:

-• The advanced knowledge must be in a field of science or learning and must be obtained by a prolonged course of specialized intellectual instruction (such as college)
+- The advanced knowledge must be in a field of science or learning and must be gained from a prolonged course of specialized intellectual instruction (such as college)

 OR

-• Have a primary duty of work requiring invention, imagination, originality, or talent in a recognized field of artistic or creative endeavor (Musicians, Composers, Engineers, etc.)
+- Have a primary duty of work requiring invention, imagination, originality, or talent in a recognized artistic field (Musicians, Composers, Engineers, etc.)

-If an employee meets one of the previous two requirements as well as the Salary Level Test, then they are considered a Professional Exempt Employee and are not subject to FLSA minimum wage and overtime law.
+If an employee meets one of the previous two requirements as well as the Salary Level Test, then he or she is considered a Professional Exempt Employee and is not subject to FLSA minimum wage and overtime law.

 Get Help With New York Overtime Requirements